rationalintelligence/crb/crates/crb/README.md

 <a href="https://crateful.substack.com/" target="_blank"><img src="https://runtime-blocks.github.io/website/repo/crb/assets/crateful-logo.png" width="100px" /></a>

-To support the project, please subscribe to [Crateful](https://crateful.substack.com/), my newsletter about Rust crates, which gathers information using a cast of crab agents written in this framework.
+To support the project, consider subscribing to [Crateful](https://crateful.substack.com/), my newsletter focused on AI agent development in Rust.
+It features insights gathered by a group of crab agents built with this framework.

 # License